fstaccone/DataIntensiveComputing/README.md

 For the Final Project we chose the development of a full stack Streaming Application.
 The aim is to read incoming data (location, timestamp etc.) from dockless vehicles, process and visualize them in a map to understand which are the most frequented/most demanding areas.

 The pipeline of frameworks/tools used to fulfil our task is composed by:

 -Kafka

 -Spark Streaming

 -ElasticSearch

 -Kibana

-Authors: Daniele Montesi, Francesco Staccone
+Authors: Daniele Montesi, Francesco Staccone.